 In supervised learning systems, training data is present as record pairings that have already been classified as matching or not.
 In semi-supervised learning systems, this data is not present.
 Some supervised learning methods, like the probabilistic methods, handle each record pair (a, b) separately.
 In 2007, Ahmed K. Elmagarmid popularized the CART algorithm, which is used to create regression and classification trees.
-"Bootstrapping" is the main strategy for semisupervised learning, which is also known as weakly supervised learning.
+"Bootstrapping" is the main strategy for semi-supervised learning, which is also known as weakly supervised learning.
 Bootstrapping is a method whereby a small set of instances is fed into the system in order to discover related sentences & contextual cues.
 In an iterative fashion, this technique is used to train the system to uncover new cases that contain clues.

 Unsupervised Learning: Using clustering algorithms to gather comparable comparison vectors together is one approach to avoiding manual labeling.
 The premise upon which the majority of unsupervised learning methods for duplicate detection are based is that classes are represented by comparison vectors that are comparable to one another.
 Duplicate detection via unsupervised learning is based on the probabilistic model.
 Learning matching models is accomplished through the use of a clustering-based bootstrapping technique.
 In training, the underlying principle is to make good use of sparsely labelled data by employing unsupervised learning approaches to appropriately label the data with missing labels.
-The comparison vector stores the outcomes of field comparisons in its individual entries.
-Afterwards, the Autoclass clustering program is used to partition the comparison space into clusters.
+The comparison vector stores the outcomes of field comparison space into clusters.
 The essential idea is that there are similar comparison vectors in each cluster.
 So, whether there are matches, no matches, or potential matches, all of the record pairs in the cluster fall into the same category.